ebourg/jsign/README.md

 * The DigiCert ONE host can now be specified with the `keystore` parameter
 * On Windows the YubiKey library path is automatically added to the PATH of the command line tool
 * Signing more than one file with the `YUBIKEY` storetype no longer triggers a `CKR_USER_NOT_LOGGED_IN` error
+* MS Cabinet files with a pre-allocated reserve are now supported
 * API changes:
   * The keystore builder and the JCA provider are now in a separate `jsign-crypto` module
   * The PEFile class has been refactored to keep only the methods related to signing